i0brendan0/pokeemerald-expanded-1-10-0/README.md

         Moves with a 📘 have never been TMs.
     - TM  51 - Roost
     - TM  52 - Focus Blast
-    - TM  53 - Energy Ball
+    - TM  53 - Energy Ball - Found in Trick House - Puzzle 1 (Can be retrieved from Trick Master after finishing all 8 puzzles)
     - TM  54 - False Swipe
-    - TM  55 - Brine
+    - TM  55 - Brine - Found in Abandoned Ship 1F - Northwest Room
     - TM  56 - Fling
     - TM  57 - Charge Beam
     - TM  58 - Endure